Walton-on-the-Naze: War memorial

 The unusual war memorial commemorates a Halifax crew who all died when they crashed on the Naze.
 It also has a tribute to Herbert George Columbine, who was awarded the VC and after whom the local leisure centre is named, and a tribute to those lost from HMS Conquest during World War I.

 Lifeboat house

 The old lifeboat house on East Terrace dates from 1884: it now houses the Walton Maritime Museum.
 It was designed by C H Cooke and is a grade II listed building.

 Governance

 There are three tiers of local government covering Walton-on-the-Naze, at parish (town), district, and county level: Frinton and Walton Town Council, Tendring District Council, and Essex County Council.
 The town council is based at the Council House in the Triangle Shopping Centre, in the suburbs of Frinton.

+Nationally, it lies within the United Kingdom Parliamentary constituency of Clacton.

 Administrative history

 The ancient parish was called Walton-le-Soken, but Walton-on-the-Naze came to be a commonly used alternative name for it.
 In 1841 legislation was passed allowing for a body of improvement commissioners to administer the parish, with particular responsibility to provide sea defences.
 For some years after the legislation was passed the commissioners did not in practice operate, with a fear in the parish that the cost of providing the services and sea defences envisaged would be too great.
 It was not until 1868 that the commissioners actually took up their powers.

 The commissioners continued to run the town until 1894, when such improvement commissioners' districts were reconstituted as urban districts under the Local Government Act 1894.

 Walton-on-the-Naze Urban District was abolished in 1934, merging with the neighbouring urban district of Frinton-on-Sea and the parishes of Great Holland and Kirby-le-Soken to form a new urban district called Frinton and Walton.
 At the 1931 census (the last before the abolition of the urban district and civil parish), Walton had a population of 3,071.

 Frinton and Walton Urban District was in turn abolished in 1974, becoming part of the new district of Tendring.
 A successor parish called Frinton and Walton was created covering the area of the former urban district, with its parish council taking the name Frinton and Walton Town Council.